Contraz/demosys-py/docs/source/settings.rst

    We strongly discourage enabling backwards compatibility.
    It might of curse make sense in some cases if you bring in existing draw code from older projects.
 Be extra careful when using deprecated OpenGL states.
+   Mixing in `PyOpenGL` is also not recommended.

 Using default values we can be more confident that cross-platform support is upheld.
 Remember that some platforms/drivers such as on OS X, core profiles can only be forward compatible or the context creation will simply fail.

-The default OpenGL version is 4.1.
-Some older systems might need that tuned down to 3.3, but generally 4.1 is widely supported.
+The default OpenGL version is 3.3 to support a wider range of hardware.

 .. code:: python

     OPENGL = {
-        "version": (4, 1),  # 3.3 -> 4.1 is acceptable
+        "version": (3, 3),
         "profile": "core",
         "forward_compat": True,
     }

 - ``version`` describes the major and minor version of the OpenGL context we are creating
 - ``profile`` should ideally always be ``core``, but we leave it configurable for those who might want to include legacy OpenGL code permanently or temporary.
 Do note that not using core profile will exclude the project from working on certain setups and may have unexpected side effects.

   - ``any``: glfw.OPENGL_ANY_PROFILE,
   - ``core``: glfw.OPENGL_CORE_PROFILE,
   - ``compat``: glfw.OPENGL_COMPAT_PROFILE,

-- ``forward_compat`` True, is required for the project to work on OS X and drivers only supporting forward compatibility.
+- ``forward_compat`` True, is required for the project to work on OS X and platforms only supporting forward compatibility.

 ..
 Note:: To make your project work on OS X you cannot move past version 4.1 (sadly).
-   This doesn't mean we cannot move past 4.1, but as of right now we focus on implementing features up to 4.1.

 WINDOW
 ^^^^^^

 Window/screen properties.
 If you are using Retina or 4k displays, be aware that these values can refer to the virtual size.
-The actual buffer size will be larger.
+The actual buffer size will be larger (buffer size will nomally be 2 x the window size)

 .. code:: python